-She graduated from Columbia University with an MFA in Film and returned to Manila to direct commercials and television.
-After immigrating to Los Angeles with a desire to amplify Filipino stories, Marie founded the 501(c)(3) non-profit organization, CINEMA SALA, which has been amplifying filmmakers and their work from the Philippine diaspora since 2016.
+After immigrating to Los Angeles with a desire to amplify Filipino stories, Marie founded the 501(c)(3) non-profit organization, CINEMA SALA, which is dedicated to cultivating and supporting cinematic and artistic work that expands cultural understanding with a focus on stories from both the Philippines and its global diaspora since 2016.
 Cinema Sala has been supported by The Sundance Institute, Cinereach, and the California Arts Council.

 PRESS